 This is a breakdown of the amounts:

 Who can show the funds for me?

-the type of the relationship you have with that person (close family, girlfriend, employer, etc.)
+the type of the relationship you have with that person (ie. aunt who is a permanent resident)

 your income, assets, and employment, and/or the same of the other person providing the funds,